1000xResist: Plot

 The backstory is presented nonlinearly throughout the game via memories and dialogue.
 Iris Kwan is a Canadian teenager whose parents fled the 2019–2020 Hong Kong protests and struggle to cope with the lingering trauma as an immigrant family.
 Sullen and indrawn, Iris lashes out at the people around her, including her parents and schoolmate Jiao, a recent Chinese immigrant who looks up to Iris.
-In 2047, an alien race called the Occupants arrives on Earth.
-They appear as giant red humanoids with halos in place of their heads, and spread a fatal virus that causes the body to expel its water through the eyes.
+In 2047, an alien race called the Occupants arrives on Earth from a dying star system.
+They appear as giant red humanoids with halos in place of their heads, and spread a fatal virus that causes the body to expel blood and water through the eyes.
 While Iris's class, including Jiao, is wiped out by the disease, she proves to be immune and abandons her parents to be studied by a research group trying to preserve humanity.
 She brings a picture of Jiao through which she continues to talk to her.

 Iris is taken aboard a generation ship, one of dozens designed to sink below the oceans to hide from the Occupants.
 Over the following years, communication is lost with the remaining other ships, while many clones are made of Iris but fail to preserve her immunity.
-Iris herself, who has stopped physically aging, grows increasingly resentful and eventually makes contact with an Occupant, killing everyone else on the ship and receiving a set of Occupant memory-transfer devices.
-She creates five new clones of herself as companions and shares her memories, in sessions called communions, with both these sisters and the Occupants.
-The Youngest sister, seeking to please Iris, discovers relics of Jiao and attempts to clone her.
-Disgusted, Iris kills the Jiao clone, condemns the Youngest, and departs.
+Iris herself, who has stopped physically aging, grows increasingly resentful and eventually makes a deal with the Occupants, using their power to kill almost everyone on the ship in exchange for her memories transferred via a set of floating, geometric Occupant devices.
+She settles into a hospitable garden and atrium on the ship, known as the Orchard, and creates five new clones of herself as companions, sharing her memories in sessions called communions with both these sisters and the Occupants.
+The Youngest sister, seeking to please Iris, discovers relics of Jiao and attempts to clone her as a birthday present for Iris.
+Disgusted, Iris kills the Jiao clone, revokes the clones' immunity to the Occupant's disease, and condemns the sole surviving sister, Youngest, with the responsibility of creating all subsequent Iris-clones, before departing the Orchard forever.

-An unspecified time later, the Youngest has assumed control of the clone society as Principal.
-The other clones are sorted by function, with one head sister of each type: Knower, Fixer, Healer, Bang Bang Fire, and Watcher.
+A thousand years later, the Youngest has assumed control of the Orchard as Principal.
+The other Iris-clones are sorted by function, with one head sister of each type: Knower, Fixer, Healer, Bang Bang Fire, and Watcher.
 Principal leads worship of Iris, the Allmother, who will one day destroy the Occupants and reclaim the surface.
-She selects the worthiest clones to be sent to Iris by train, hoping to redeem the "ancient sin".
+She selects the worthiest clones to be sent to Iris by train, hoping to redeem the "ancient sin" committed by Youngest.
 At the start of the game, the player assumes the role of Watcher, who uses one of the Occupant devices, called Secretary, to engage in communion and explore Iris's memories.
 While communing with Principal, Watcher is confronted by Fixer, a close friend who had left on the train, about the Allmother's true nature.
 As communication from the "other side" is forbidden, Watcher reports this to Principal and is told that Fixer has been incinerated.